Is A Facility Dog Right For Your Facility?

 Facility Dog Program

-A facility dog is a specially trained dog that works with a professional in a residential or clinic setting.
+A facility dog is a specially trained dog that works with a professional in a non-profit or government setting.
 The dog must be trained to do specific, skilled tasks in a variety of different situations within the facility environment with multiple clients; it must be more than just a presence within the facility.

 Our Facility Dogs can help vulnerable populations in the following types of facilities: